top of page

 Christopher Soer is the President and tonal director of Christopher Soer Pipe Organs, LLC.
 From beginning to play the organ for church services while still in elementary school, he began his fascination with pipe organs and all things mechanical at an early age.
 Studying organ playing under the auspices of Bob Ellison, Henry Gless, and Stan Kann among others, he quickly found a talent for listening and hearing how registrations were built.
 This developed further when he began as an apprentice voicer at the Wicks Organ Company in 2005.
 He was made Shop Superintendent in 2008 where he managed over 40 projects from conception through design and manufacture to installation.
 Christopher has extensive training in all management and design aspects of the pipe organ buisness and was promoted to Vice President where he managed production and design.
 He joined the Quimby Pipe Organs, Inc. firm in 2013 as their General Manager where he oversaw the construction and installation of some of their landmark instruments.
 In 2018 Christopher started his own firm and has continued to pursue organ building excellence through his own work and work for other firms.

 Christopher has worked closely with builders of different styles all over North America, as well as serving as a lecturer and historical consultant for the local AGO chapter and the Organ Media Foundation.
+At the American Institute of Organbuilders conference in the fall of 2025 he was elected to serve a term on the organization's board.
 He is the proud owner of the remaining Kilgen Organ Company files and is a noted historian of the Wicks Organ Company, among others.
 He is frequently in demand as a consultant and voicer, specializing in tonal design, instrument scaling and accessibility, and re-voicing vintage pipework.
 Christopher has had articles on pipe organ tuning and maintenance published in The American Organist, and is a frequent guest on the Organ Media Foundation's YouTube channel.
 He maintains a membership with the Organ Historical Society and the American Institute of Organbuilders as he enjoys working with new and vintage instruments.
 In 2023 Christopher was asked to serve as a member of the American Organ Academy (A.O.A.)
 Advisory Council where he works with other organ builders to develop curriculum and present topics to new organ technicians, builders, and professionals.
 When not working on organs, he enjoys playing music, steam locomotives, collecting antiques and vintage electronics.

 Brian